-Scientific Name(s): Active hexose correlated compound
+Common Name(s): Active hexose correlated compound, AHCC

 Information regarding safety and efficacy in pregnancy and lactation is lacking.

-AHCC is being researched in the United States, China, Korea, Japan, and Thailand.
-AHCC has been used as a supplement for patients with cancer, AIDS, hepatitis C, diabetes, hypertension, and autoimmune diseases.
-There are anecdotal claims for its use in treating wounds, stomach ulcers, gum disease, fatigue syndrome, parasites, and multiple sclerosis.Kenner 2001, Pescatore 2008
+AHCC was developed in 1987 at the University of Tokyo Faculty of Pharmaceutical Sciences, along with other researchers, as a natural product for use in regulating high blood pressure.
+However, AHCC is now primarily known for its immunostimulant potential in protecting against viruses, cancers, and infections.Kenner 2001, Kidd 2000 AHCC is being researched in the United States, China, Korea, Japan, and Thailand.
+Its use as a nutritional supplement is most common in Japan and the United States.Belay 2015 AHCC has been used as a supplement for patients with cancer, HIV/AIDS, hepatitis C, hypertension, and autoimmune diseases.
+There are also anecdotal claims of use in treating wounds, stomach ulcers, gum disease, fatigue syndrome, parasites, and multiple sclerosis.Kenner 2001, Pescatore 2008

-AHCC contains polysaccharides, amino acids, lipids, and minerals.
-1 , 2 , 4 It is obtained by a patented process involving cultivation, enzymatic decomposition, sterilization, concentration, and freeze-drying.
-1 The enzyme-fermented compound is an extract of the mycelia of basidiomycetes mushrooms.
-Oligosaccharides account for nearly 74% of AHCC, and approximately 20% of these saccharides are partially acetylated alpha-1,4 glucans with a mean molecular weight of 5,000 daltons.
-3 , 5 The biological activities of AHCC are associated with the acetylated forms of the low molecular weight oligosaccharides.
-2 , 3 , 5
+AHCC is obtained by a patented process involving cultivation, enzymatic decomposition, sterilization, concentration, and freeze drying.Kenner 2001 It contains carbohydrates (mainly polysaccharides), small amounts of protein, amino acids, lipids, and minerals.Fujii 2011, Kenner 2001, Kidd 2000, Ritz 2006, Yanagimoto 2016 The enzyme-fermented compound is an extract of the mycelia of basidiomycete mushrooms.
+Oligosaccharides account for nearly 74% of AHCC, and approximately 20% of these saccharides are partially acetylated alpha-1,4-glucans with a mean molecular weight of 5,000 Daltons.Aviles 2008, Pescatore 2008 The hydroxyl groups of C-2 and/or C-3 positions on the alpha-1,4-glucans are partially acylated.Yanagimoto 2016 AHCC contains less than 0.2% of beta-glucans, and the alpha-glucans have much better oral absorption.Mathew 2017 The biological activities of AHCC are associated with the acetylated forms of the low-molecular-weight oligosaccharides.Aviles 2008, Kidd 2000, Pescatore 2008

 Uses and Pharmacology

 AHCC is thought to modulate tumor immune surveillance by regulating innate and adaptive immune system responses.
-The compound may act as a biological response modifier by enhancing natural killer cell activity, interleukin-12 and tumor immunity production, and spleen cell proliferation and cytokine production.Gao 2006
+The compound may act as a biological response modifier by enhancing natural killer cell activity, interleukin 12 (IL-12) and tumor immunity production, and spleen cell proliferation and cytokine production.Gao 2006

 In vitro and animal data